clingen-data-model/interpretation_json/README.md

 In the ClinGen interpretation model, variants are associated with conditions.
 A condition is a flexible structure that can be used to aggregate multiple diseases or phenotypes.
 In this example, we will show the most common case: a condition that is a single disease.
 Diseases are defined through a combination of an ontology (MONDO, Orphanet), a code (the code for the disease in that ontology), and a human readable name (also from the ontology).

-Diseases, along with many other controlled vocabularies, are modeled in ClinGen interpretations using Codings and Codable Concepts, structures that come from the HL7 project [FHIR] (https://www.hl7.org/fhir/).
+Diseases, along with many other controlled vocabularies, are modeled in ClinGen interpretations using Codings and Codable Concepts, structures that come from the HL7 project [FHIR](https://www.hl7.org/fhir/).
 While these classes provide some nice features, they can be somewhat complicated to work with.
 So rather than requiring users of the interpretation model to implement them directly, we provide some utility methods for creating them.
 One such method is ```create_dmwg_disease```.
 Here we use this utility method to create the disease, create the Condition from the disease, and attach the condition to the interpretation:

 ```